craighagan/hackprojects/CPAP/HDM_Z2/README.md

 I've made three power cables for it.
 I've used multiple power banks with it:
 1. A 114Wh (30,000mAh) [Baseus battery pack](https://www.amazon.com/gp/product/B08JV4W4NY), it uses about 25% per night (7.5hrs) with my settings
 1. A 71Wh (20,000mAh) [Omnicharge Omni20](https://www.omnicharge.co/products/omni-20/)) is about 40% used after an 7.5hr night.
 Works well with solar panels.
 1. A 92Wh (25,600mAh) [Omnicharge OmniMobile](https://www.amazon.com/gp/product/B07SR337PP) This provides more power than the omni20 but you lose the inverter and power display.
-Like with the Omni20, it works very well with solar panels
+Like with the Omni20, it works very well with solar panels, and is one of my go-to's for backpacking.
 1. A 297Wh (80000mAh) [EnginStar Portable Power Station](https://www.amazon.com/gp/product/B07WQN41V9) with a [65w car USB-C adapter](https://www.amazon.com/gp/product/B08QZ7RTSW) This is big and heavy.
 1. A (26800mAh) [Anker Astro E7](https://www.anker.com/ca/products/variant/astro-e7-26800mah-portable-charger/A1210012) This needs a handmade USB-A power cable and voltage regulator.
 1. A (266wH) [Renogy 266whH Battery](https://www.amazon.com/gp/product/B0791WDZTW) Heavy, about 2x the size of the Omnicharge.
 This works well with 20+v solar panels, lower power ones not as well.